Fuel Cell Technology

 Each individual fuel ‘cell’ produces only a small amount of power, each cell’s output differing dependent on their design and size.

-To provide the higher levels of power output required from a fuel cell system for practical use, the cells are then combined to form a fuel cell “stack” the size of which is dependent on its manufacture and requirements.
+To provide the higher levels of power output required from a fuel cell system for practical use as an energy source, the cells are then combined to form a fuel cell “stack” the size of which is dependent on its manufacture and requirements.

 The systems available on the market today are more correctly termed as fuel cell systems as they comprise all the cells in a ‘stack’ plus the electronic controls required to meter the fuel and oxygen, and control the process.